zzw0109/LLM_demo/README.md

 # NLP Patient Follow-up Classification Project

 This project demonstrates a simple Natural Language Processing (NLP) pipeline for classifying patient clinical notes to determine if a patient needs a follow-up appointment.
-It's designed as a foundational project for an interview, showcasing data simulation, text preprocessing (deduplication and keyword extraction), a local Large Language Model (LLM) for classification, and a Streamlit application for result visualization.
+It's designed as a foundational project for an interview, showcasing data simulation, text preprocessing (deduplication), a local Large Language Model (LLM) for classification, and a Streamlit application for result visualization.

 ## Project Structure